Hispanic Studies Undergraduates - Frequently Asked Questions

 HOW DO I GET HELP DETERMINING MY CORRECT PLACEMENT?

 Please read the placement information on the Hispanic Studies website.
-If you have questions, you can speak with the departmental representative at the Academic Expo held on Monday, September 1st at Sayles Hall (Main Green).
-Help is often needed; please don't be timid about seeking it!
+If you have questions, you can speak with the departmental representative at the Academic Expo held on Labor Day each year at Sayles Hall (Main Green) from 4:00-5:30PM.

 WHAT DO I DO IF I FEEL I AM PLACED TOO HIGH OR LOW?